TadesseDev/portfolio-react/README.md

 # Portfolio

 > My portfolio ✋🏼 where you will get glimpses of what I'm capable of.
 Including some of the projects I have been working on 🎞 , technologies I am familiar with, contact details, and more.
-The main technologies here are React and Ruby on rails 🙌 [See me live:](https://www.tadesse.dev)
+The main technologies here are React and Ruby on rails 🙌 [See me live](https://www.tadesse.dev) Or [check out the API](https://portfolio.api.tadesse.dev)

 # Screenshot's